iltercengiz/ICParallaxViewController/Readme.md

 ## License

-NavigationMenuController is available under the MIT license.
-See the LICENSE file for more info.
+ICParallaxCollectionViewLayout is available under the MIT license.
+See the License file for more info.